 Spine

-The spine provides the main support for your body, allowing you to stand upright, bend, and twist, while protecting the spinal cord from injury.
+The thoracic and lumbar spine provides the main support for your body, allowing you to stand upright, bend, and twist, while protecting the spinal cord from injury.
 A healthy spine provides strength, is flexible, and allows movement in several planes.
 Strong bones and muscles, flexible tendons and ligaments, and sensitive nerves contribute to a healthy spine.
 Yet, any of these structures affected by strain, injury, or disease can cause pain.

 The spine is made up of 33 vertebrae that interlock and form the spinal column.
 Here are the 5 regions of the spine: